Jesus in the Torah and the Old Testament

 If you believed Moses, you would believe Me, for he wrote about Me.
 But if you do not believe his writings, how will you believe My words?

 If we want to know the Lord and the basis for His teachings, we need to start with what Moses wrote.
-If Jesus can be seen in the Torah, throughout these books, then the front of our Bibles should be worn, tattered, and dotted with early morning coffee stains as we search for His likeness.
+If Jesus can be seen in the Torah, throughout these books, then the front of our Bibles should be worn and tattered.
+There would be dots of early morning coffee stains as we search for His likeness.

-Torah is the Hebrew word often translated as “Law.”
+The most common translation of the Hebrew word Torah is “Law.”
 Our western concept of law is that of rigid regulations and unforgiving rules.
-Meanwhile, biblically, “torah” is used to describe a parent’s loving instructions and guidance.
+Meanwhile, biblically, “torah” describes a parent’s loving instructions and guidance.

 The Torah was given by a loving Father to Moses, to guide His children Israel in the best way for them.
 If Israel did not follow God’s instructions, He was not waiting to angrily squash them.
 God had already warned them that disobedience would be detrimental to their lives.